Devon Football League

 The Devon Football League is a football competition based in England.
-It consists of 32 clubs, split into two divisions, North & East and South & West.
+It consists of 18 clubs in a single division after four years being split into two divisions, North & East and South & West.
 The league sits at step 7 of the National League System, or level 11 of the football pyramid.

 History

-The league was established in 2019 as part of restructuring of football in the south-west of England, which saw the South West Peninsula League lose its second tier.
+The league was established in 2019 as part of restructuring of football in the south-west of England, in which the South West Peninsula League lost its second tier.